Software Development Life Cycle SDLC Businesstories

 Spread the love

-SDLC is Software Development Life Cycle.
-It is also referred as System Development Life Cycle.
-SDLC describes how to create and maintain software product.
-It is a process for Requirement Gathering, Planning, Designing, Coding, Testing, Implementation and Maintenance.
+SDLC is the Software Development Life Cycle.
+It is also known as the System Development Life Cycle.
+The Software Development Life Cycle describes how to create and maintain a software product.
+It is a process for Requirement Gathering, Planning, Designing, Coding, Testing, Implementation, and Maintenance.

 • Every software product starts with a request for the product by the customer

-• The software life cycle can be considered as the business process for software development and therefore is often referred to as a Software process.
+• The software life cycle can be considered as the business process for software development.
+And it is often referred to as a Software process.
 (SLCM-Software Life Cycle Model).

 • Process models – It describes models in more detailed and precise life cycle activities.